Agoric/documentation/main/glossary/README.md

 The assets paid out to a user when an [seat](#seat) exits, either successfully or not.
 The payout is always what the seat's current [allocation](#allocation) is.

-If there was a previous reallocation, the payout is different than what the user escrowed.
-If there is no reallocation before the seat exits, the payout is the same as what they escrowed.
+If there was a reallocation, the payout may be different than what the user escrowed (but still constrained by [offer safety](#offer-safety)).
+Otherwise, the payout is the same as what they escrowed.

 ## Petname